MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dxgiddi/ns-dxgiddi-dxgi_ddi_base_args.md

 [in] A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff557487">DXGI_DDI_BASE_CALLBACKS</a> structure that contains a table of Microsoft Direct3D runtime callback functions that the driver can use to access kernel services.

-#### - pDXGIDDIBaseFunctions4
+#### - pDXGIDDIBaseFunctions

-[in/out] A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/dn465883">DXGI1_3_DDI_BASE_FUNCTIONS</a> structure that the user-mode display driver fills with a table of its functions.
+[in/out] A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff557492">DXGI_DDI_BASE_FUNCTIONS</a> structure that the user-mode display driver fills with a table of its functions.
 The Direct3D runtime uses these functions to communicate with the user-mode display driver.

- Supported starting with Windows 8.1.

-#### - pDXGIDDIBaseFunctions3

-[in/out] A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/hh451215">DXGI1_2_DDI_BASE_FUNCTIONS</a> structure that the user-mode display driver fills with a table of its functions.
-The Direct3D runtime uses these functions to communicate with the user-mode display driver.

-Supported starting with Windows 8.

 #### - pDXGIDDIBaseFunctions2